cosmodesi/desilike/README.md

   - numpy
   - scipy
-  - mpi4py (should be optional in the future)
   - pyyaml
+  - mpi4py
-  - cosmoprimo
+  - cosmoprimo (currently with pyclass to compute DESI fiducial cosmology)

+Should be made optional in the future:
+  - mpi4py
+  - pyclass (by extending TabulatedDESI to power spectra)

 ## Installation